What is a breast augmentation?

 A breast augmentation, also known as an augmentation mammaplasty or a breast enlargement, is a cosmetic surgery that increases breast size or fixes breast asymmetry.
 Breast augmentation enlarges breasts using implants or by fat transplantation.
 Unless done in conjunction, augmentation mammaplasty is not a substitute for a mastopexy, which is a breast lift that corrects significant sagging.

 Who are the ideal candidates for breast augmentation surgery?

 Breast enlargement candidates include women that are in good physical and mental health and have fully developed breasts.
 However, age or even pregnancy has made you feel less confident about them.
 Patients interested in having a breast augmentation done usually want to:

 - Increase their breasts size

-- Restore lost breast volume from pregnancy or significant weight loss
+- Restore lost breast volume from significant weight loss

 There are two types of breast augmentation procedures.
 The first method is by using implants.
 Implant options include silicone, saline, "gummy bear," round, smooth and textured.
 During your procedure, Dr. Hunsaker will insert your chosen implant underneath either breast tissue or the chest-wall muscle.